Smart City Kosova

 SMART CITY KOSOVA

-Thus; Smart City Kosova is a landmark national initiative bringing together academicians and experts from five universities—UBT (Kosovo), TU Wien, ETH Zurich, HafenCity University, and Mimar Sinan Fine Arts University—along with 20+ experts from academia and industry.
-Together, they aim to craft Kosovo’s National Strategy for Smart and Sustainable Urban Development and implement tailored smart city strategies in seven key municipalities: Prishtina, Prizren, Ferizaj, Peja, Gjilan, Vushtrri, and Lipjan.
+Smart City Kosova is therefore a landmark national initiative led by UBT (Kosovo) in partnership with TU Wien, ETH Zurich, HafenCity University, and Mimar Sinan Fine Arts University, supported by over 20 academic and industry experts.
+It develops Kosovo’s National Strategy for Smart and Sustainable Urban Development and tailored strategies for seven municipalities: Prishtina, Prizren, Ferizaj, Peja, Gjilan, Vushtrri, and Lipjan.
+Covering 30% of territory and 45% of the population, the project addresses local needs while advancing national goals.

 10 PILLARS OF THE PROSPECT NATION-WIDE STRATEGY